Azure/go-asyncjob/README.md

 **StepDefinition** is a individual code block which can be executed and have inputs, output.
 - StepDefinition describe it's preceding steps.
 - StepDefinition contains generic Params
+- ideally all stepMethod should come from JobInput (generic type on JobDefinition), or static method.
+To avoid shared state between jobs.
 - output of a step can be feed into next step as input, type is checked by go generics.

 **StepInstance** is instance of StepDefinition